< Back To Students

 As members of the New York Studio School community, students participate closely in the creation of an atmosphere of serious work and mutual respect that is expected of staff, faculty and student alike.

 As well as serving on the Board of Governors, the Student Representatives are also responsible for organizing the listings for shows in the Student Gallery, as well as scheduling the associated discussions between the exhibiting students and their peers, which take place every week.
-Student Reps are also active in encouraging student participation in other events and openings, and often serve as a liaison between the main student body and staff and administration.
+Student Representatives are also active in encouraging student participation in other events and openings, continuing the legacy of proactive student engagement at the School on all levels.